Finite-frequency noise, Fano factor, $\Delta T$-noise and cross-correlations in double quantum dots: Non-interacting double quantum dot

-Finally, we study the finite-frequency cross-correlator for a double quantum dot in series in order to make a comparison with the experimental observations presented in~Ref.~\onlinecite{McClure2007}.
-Figure~\ref{figure_Cross} shows the cross-correlator $\mathcal{S}_{LR}(\omega)$ near the honeycomb vertex located in the central region of the $(\varepsilon_1,\varepsilon_2)$-plane, at both zero-frequency ($\omega=0$) and finite-frequency ($\omega=0.1$).
-At zero-frequency, the cross-correlator is negative in sign (see left panel of Fig.~\ref{figure_Cross}) as expected since one has $\mathcal{S}_{LR}(0)=-\mathcal{S}_{LL}(0)$ with strictly positive auto-correlator, whereas at finite-frequency the sign of the cross-correlator becomes positive in some regions of the $(\varepsilon_1,\varepsilon_2)$-plane (see right panel of Fig.~\ref{figure_Cross}).
-Remarkably, and this deserves to be emphasized, the entire evolution of the cross-correlator that we obtained at finite-frequency is in perfect agreement with the experimental results presented in Ref.~\onlinecite{McClure2007} which show a sign change.
-And identically to what is experimentally observed, one obtains a vanishing finite-frequency cross-correlator at zero voltage due to the fact that at low temperature the system can not emit noise at frequency larger than the voltage\cite{Aguado2000,Deblock2003}, so that for $\hbar\omega>eV$, one has $\mathcal{S}_{LR}(\omega)=\mathcal{S}_{LL}(\omega)=0$.
+We now study the current-current cross-correlator for a double quantum dot coupled in series.
+Figure~\ref{figure_Cross} shows the real part of $\mathcal{S}_{LR}(\omega)$ near the honeycomb vertex located in the central region of the $(\varepsilon_1,\varepsilon_2)$-plane, at both zero-frequency ($\hbar\omega=0$) and finite-frequency ($\hbar\omega=0.1$).
+At zero-frequency, the current cross-correlator has a negative sign (see left panel of Fig.~\ref{figure_Cross}) as expected since $\mathcal{S}_{LR}(0)=-\mathcal{S}_{LL}(0)$ with positive current auto-correlator sign, whereas at finite-frequency the sign of the real part of the cross-correlator becomes positive in some areas of the $(\varepsilon_1,\varepsilon_2)$-plane (see right panel of Fig.~\ref{figure_Cross}).
+It deserves to be emphasized that the entire evolution of the current cross-correlator that we obtained at finite-frequency is in agreement with the experimental results presented in Ref.~\cite{McClure2007} which show a sign change in the vicinity of the honeycomb vertices.
+In these experiment, two capacitively coupled quantum dots are studied in the Coulomb blockade regime and the change of sign is attributed to Coulomb interactions.
+Generally, such a sign change in current cross-correlator is observed in interacting systems for which either a bosonic statistics, with bunching processes giving positive cross-correlator, or a fermionic statistics, with anti-bunching processes giving negative cross-correlator, are awaited\cite{Creux2006}.
+However, since we have not included yet Coulomb interactions in our model, this means that the explanation for the change in sign of the real part of the cross-correlator is here related to the fact that the frequency is taken non-zero.
+And identically to what is experimentally observed, one obtains a vanishing small finite-frequency cross-correlator at zero voltage, as displayed in Fig.~\ref{figure_Cross_bis}, due to the fact that at low temperature the system can not emit noise at frequency larger than the bias voltage\cite{Aguado2000,Deblock2003,Fevrier2018}, so that at $\hbar\omega>eV$, one has $\mathcal{S}_{LR}(\omega)\approx\mathcal{S}_{LL}(\omega)\approx 0$.